PeterO.Numbers.EFloats

 Return Value:

-true if the given number has a value of zero (positive zero or negative zero); otherwise, false .
+if the specified number has a value of zero (positive zero or negative zero); otherwise, false

 Parameters: